bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           And ship faster with no code data modeling and easy assembly of enterprise-grade business logic
         content: >
-          Above's global computing network allows you to quickly spin up a backend and distribute it all over the world to crunch and deliver data instantly to your users.
+          Above's global computing network give you an on demand backend that crunches and delivers data instantly to your users.
 Active Data Management technology syncs only field-level changes across regions, ensuring snappy solution-wide response.

           Above couples this network with [powerful computing options](/faq) to